TheRealNin/ns2-rebirth/rebirth.md

 * Alien vision needed to be re-written so that players can differenciate between friend and foe.
 Your enemies are always orange, and your team is always blue.
 * Lerk bite damage decreased to 50 (was 60).
 Poison damage has been doubled (12/s up from 6/s)
 * New alien class: Prowler.
-* * Same HP as the skulk, and moves roughly the same but cannot climb on walls
+* * Slightly more HP than the skulk, and moves roughly the same but cannot climb on walls
-* * Repeatedly jumping (or bunny-hopping) can gain high speed
+* * Repeatedly jumping (or bunny-hopping) forward can let the player gain high speed
 * * Takes over all drifter abilities for free, on a short cooldown simply by right-clicking
 * * Primary fire is very low damage (maximum 30 structural damage) but has range
 * Fades have been reworked to be the Wraith Fade